Logo Futurismo

 Paulo Medeiros

 Surfers’ paradise in the middle of the Atlantic Ocean, Ribeira Grande is an ode to a tranquil life by the sea.
-Time slows down and people seem happier with the sun warming up the black sand beach of Santa Barbara.
+Time slows down, and people seem happier as the sun warms the black sand beach of Santa Barbara.
 In Ribeira Grande, it is always time to cool down in the transparent waters.

 Contents hide